 We are responsible for the erection, repair, maintenance and replacement of street name plates.
 On new developments, the developer is responsible for arranging the erection of street name plates.
 All other directional and statutory signs associated with highways are the responsibility of Hampshire County Council.

 A vehicle is classified as abandoned if it is untaxed and the owner or keeper cannot be identified, or fails to respond to a legal notice.
-For useful information from the Police on how to deal with abandoned vehicles on private land, please see guidance on its 'someone has left a car on my land, what should I do?' webpage.
+For useful information from the Police on how to deal with abandoned vehicles on private land, please see its nusiance parking and abandoned vehicles guidance

 The DVLA offers a service where you can request information about a vehicle's registered keeper, but only if you have 'reasonable cause' which includes an abandoned car.

 Contact us about highways